 In a large heavy based saucepan for which you have a lid, heat 2 tablespoons of the olive oil and the butter.
 Add the chilli and garlic and cook for 2 minutes, until the garlic is nicely caramelised.
 Pour 3 tablespoons of water into the pan to stop the cooking.
 Add the mussels, squid and prawns, cover with a lid and cook for 2-3 minutes or until the mussels have opened; discard any that have not.
 Stir through the peppers, tomatoes, 1 tablespoon of oil, 2 teaspoons of salt and 1 teaspoon of pepper.
 Warm through, mix in the pasta and transfer to a large serving dish.
 Drizzle over the harissa and its oil.
 Sprinkle the parsley over the top and serve with a wedge of lemon.

-- Shop My favourite seafood recipe Michelle (30/10/2015) I adore this recipe and have made it so many times now - even in france for friends, who now request i make this for them for dinner, in my opinion there is nothing better than sitting out on the deck with great friends in france with a bottle of wine and the heat of an August evening and serving this in a large bowl in the middle of the table with plenty of baguette, My family and friends adore it - i cant rate this enough - yes it's a lot of faffing around but seriously if you do make it you will not be disappointed its amazing
+- Pasta, rice and other grains My favourite seafood recipe Michelle (30/10/2015) I adore this recipe and have made it so many times now - even in france for friends, who now request i make this for them for dinner, in my opinion there is nothing better than sitting out on the deck with great friends in france with a bottle of wine and the heat of an August evening and serving this in a large bowl in the middle of the table with plenty of baguette, My family and friends adore it - i cant rate this enough - yes it's a lot of faffing around but seriously if you do make it you will not be disappointed its amazing

 Delicious, yet so simple

 The recipe was well written and easy to follow.

 Why have I never added harissa to pasta below?!
 Great favour combinations!

 It took me an hour to cook and prepare so depending on your circumstance, i'd recommend this recipe for anyone wanting to make a special mid-week meal.